‘But I don’t think I can…’ Taïga mutters in French.

 François Lambert knows how proud her grandmother is, and suspects it might be a question about finances.
 She would never admit not having the resources to pay for extra tutoring.
 So he follows his instincts and secretly pays for Taïga’s song lessons himself.
 He’ll talk to Tara in person over dinner when she comes to France next time, and make her see reason concerning her grandchild…

-The “conseils de classe” -conferences that takes part at the end of each trimester where the teachers discuss the students’ progress and eventual problems with two elected students and two elected parent class representatives present.
+The first “conseils de classe” out of three takes place in the beginning of December.
+They are conferences at the end of each trimester where the teachers discuss the students’ progress and eventual problems with two elected students and two elected parent class representatives present.

-Eveline and Philippe were elected this year, and they take their role very seriously, taking notes and preparing questions.
+Eveline and Philippe were elected this year, and they take their role very seriously, taking notes to report back to the class.
+Philippe’s mother and Charlotte’s father are representing the parents, which bothers Philippe a little.

-It is all very formal and important as there is already a selection taking place mid-December, only the best students will be admitted to “la 5ème”, seventh grade.
+It is all very formal and important.
+There is already a selection taking place mid-December, only the best students will be admitted to “la 5ème”, seventh grade.
+The school doesn’t keep anyone with a passing grade under 15/20 and the students have to both be serious and well behaved to stay.

 Jeanne might not make it, her French grades are nothing short of a catastrophe, and her parents have gone bankrupt… She will stay until June though, as the school fees are already paid.